 Art, adventure, and nature—if you ask Go Ahead traveler Mary what makes a great tour, these would most certainly be in the mix.
 And if you ask her daughter Shelley?
 Good food and wine!
-Here’s the mother-daughter duo’s story of finding it all on their most recent tour, Chile & Argentina: Patagonia to Buenos Aires.
+Here’s the mother-daughter duo’s story of finding it all on their Chile & Argentina: Patagonia to Buenos Aires tour.

 Whether or not they’re blazing a trail on a new trip, Mary and Shelley think guided travel is the way to go.
 “I enjoy leaving the planning to someone else,” Shelley said.
 “We put a lot of stock into the Go Ahead itineraries.
 The experts know what we should see and we respect that.”
 Mary agreed.
 “I like to travel with Go Ahead because you don’t have to worry about wasting time,” she said.
 “It’s so nice to have everything done for you, and we take advantage of all the excursions that are offered because we love to make use of every moment.”